-- Delivery of an overall Cost-Effective Portfolio of Energy Efficiency and Demand Response Measures using the Total Resource Cost Test;25 - Achievement of statutory objectives and Commission-approved savings goals; Delivery of Programs that represent a diverse cross-section of opportunities for - Customers of all rate classes to participate in the Programs; On a prospective basis, Portfolios should have a TRC greater than 1.0. - On a prospective basis, Portfolios should have a TRC greater than 1.0.
+- Delivery of an overall Cost-Effective Portfolio of Energy Efficiency and Demand Response Measures using the Total Resource Cost Test;24 - Achievement of statutory objectives and Commission-approved savings goals; - Delivery of Programs that represent a diverse cross-section of opportunities for Customers of all rate classes to participate in the Programs; - On a prospective basis, Portfolios should have a TRC greater than 1.0.
 However, Program Administrators are encouraged to include business justification for individual Programs and Measures that have a TRC less than 1.0; - Delivery of Programs targeted toward Low Income Customers, which do not have to be Cost-Effective; and - Evaluation of Programs using consistent evaluation criteria.